Drahsid/turok3/README.md

 Navigate to `tools/splat/` and run `pip3 install -r requirements.txt`

 ### Prepare the base rom
-Depending on the versions you wish to work with, you must rename the roms and move them into the [version](version) folder.
-Here is a list for the name that you should give to each rom.
+Depending on the versions you wish to work with, you must rename the rom or roms and move them into the [version](version) folder.
+Here is a list for the names that you should give to each rom.
+Note that you only need one of these for the project.

 |Version|Build Date|Name|GAME_VERSION|
 |:--|:--|:--|:--|